Uganda 1904 I Rep. of the Congo 2019

 The series “Blind Snake” deals with the western perspective on Africa, as well as stereotypes of both sides based on original photographs of the former African explorer and hunter, Rudolf Grauer, which were taken between 1904 and 1906.

-Prenner got the photographs from her former neighbor, who found them in the basement.
-A little later she received an invitation to work on a photographic series in the Republic of Congo.
-In this work, still in progress, she wanted to refer to Grauer’s photographs and create a dialogue between the two perspectives, that of a hunter and collector, and her perspective, that of a sociologist and photographer.
+I got the photographs from my former neighbor who found them in the basement.
+A little later I received an invitation to work on a photographic project in the Republic of the Congo.
+In this work - still in progress - I wanted to refer to Grauer’s photographs and create a dialogue between the two perspectives, that of a hunter and collector, and my perspective, that of a sociologist and photographer.

-To first study the environment, the colors and the light onsite, she started to make cyanotypes.
-Cyanotype, blueprinting, is one of the oldest photo- graphic processes and exposing the images requires only sunlight.
+To first study the environment, the colors, and the light on site, I started to make cyanotypes.
+Cyanotype, blueprinting, is one of the oldest photographic processes, and exposing the images requires only sunlight.
+In doing so, I intensively examined Grauer’s photographs and began to make collages which I used as negatives for my blueprints.

-In March 1907 he began his first expedition, which was planned as a zoological collecting tour for the Rothschild Museum in Tring (England), the Naturehistorical Museum in Vienna and the Zoological Museum in Berlin.
+In March 1907 he began his first expedition, which was planned as a zoological collecting tour for the Rothschild Museum in Tring (England), the Natural History Museum in Vienna, and the Zoological Museum in Berlin.

 * Christa Riedl-Dorn, Hsg.
 Wilfried Seipel: Die Entdeckung der Welt.
 Die Welt der Entdeckungen. Österreichische Sammler, Forscher und Abenteurer.
 Skira Verlag, Wien, 2002.